An Introduction to String Diagrams for Computer Scientists: Categories of String Diagrams

-We could justify this equality through a sequence of axioms for Frobenius algebras and symmetric monoidal categories, but it would be very time-consuming!
-It suffices to check that the the connectivity of the different labelled boxes and black vertices remains the same.
+We could justify this equality through a sequence of Frobenius monoid axioms and the laws of symmetric monoidal categories, but it would be very time-consuming!
+It suffices to check that the the connectivity of the different labelled boxes and black nodes remains the same.
 This is why hypergraph categories are very appealing.

-\begin{remark} It is the opportune time to clarify the relationship between hypergraph categories and the open hypergraph interpretation for string diagrams from Section~\ref{sec:graphs}.
-A motivation for the terminology---dating back at least to~\cite{MG17}---is that the category $\Hyp{\Sigma}$ of $\Sigma$-labeled open hypergraphs form a hypergraph category.
-However, what yields the hypergraph category structure in $\Hyp{\Sigma}$ is not the fact that objects are hypergraphs.
-For instance, the subcategory $\MonHyp{\Sigma}$ of monogamous hypergraphs is generally \emph{not} a hypergraph category!
-The reason is rather to be found in the isomorphism between $\FreeSMC{\Sigma+\scFrob}$ and $\Hyp{\Sigma}$---\emph{cf.} Remark~\ref{rmk:isoFrobHyp}.
-More specifically, in the fact that the subcategory $\FreeSMC{\scFrob}$ of $\FreeSMC{\Sigma+\scFrob}$ and thus of $\Hyp{\Sigma}$ is the free hypergraph category.

-Also note that hypergraph categories are the same as the well-supported compact closed categories studied in~\cite{Carboni1987}.
-In fact, this work first observed that such structure always gives rise to a compact closed category in a canonical way. \end{remark}

-Note that, in particular, hypergraph categories are self-dual compact closed.
-With the previous intuition, this is not too surprising---if we are able to connect any set of ports, we can connect any two pairs of ports.
-More formally, we can define cups and caps as $\sdcupx{x} := } $ and $\sdcapx{x} := } $, for any $x$ in the signature.
-That they satisfy the axioms of compact closed categories is a consequence of the Frobenius algebra axioms (or, more generally, of the Spider theorem).
+These examples lead us to observe that hypergraph categories are always self-dual compact closed.\footnote{This is in fact why they were called well-supported compact closed categories, when initially studied in~\cite{Carboni1987}.} With the previous intuition, this observation is not too surprising: if we are able to connect any set of ports, we can connect any two pairs of ports.
+More formally, we can define cups and caps as $\sdcupx{x} := \InputIfFileExists{cup-frob.tikz}{}{ } $ and $\sdcapx{x} := \InputIfFileExists{cap-frob.tikz}{}{ } $, for any $x$ in the signature.
+That they satisfy the axioms of compact closed categories is a consequence of the Frobenius monoid axioms (or, more generally, of the spider theorem).
 We give the diagrammatic proof explicitly here, as it is instructive:

 The other equation can be proved in the same way.
 That the resulting compact structure is also self-dual is immediate, since the cups and caps we have defined relate any given object to itself.